Nocturne – Guitar Music of the 19th Century by Drew Henderson

-If you follow this site then you’ve already seen Canadian guitarist Drew Henderson’s videos and you know he’s fantastic.
-Therefore, I have little to criticize on this well played and recorded album.
-I first became aware of him through his excellent work in the Henderson-Kolk duo along with his friend and colleague Michael Kolk.
-The virtuosic young duo has made big waves but Drew has continued to work on his solo career winning competitions and recording albums.
-On top of all this he’s a great video and sound producer and has recorded some top notch Youtube videos both of himself and others.
+If you follow this site you’ve already seen Canadian guitarist Drew Henderson’s numerous videos so you know he’s fantastic.
+I first became aware of Henderson through his excellent work in the Henderson-Kolk duo along with Michael Kolk.
+The virtuosic young duo has made big waves but Henderson has continued to work on his solo career winning competitions and recording albums.
+He’s also an amazing video and sound producer and has recorded some top notch Youtube videos both of himself and others.

 Nocturne – Guitar Music of the 19th Century “moves backwards in time from Regondi and Coste, born in the early nineteenth century, to Legnani and Paganini, born in the last decades of the eighteenth.”
 Here’s the repertoire list: